Barbara Frum: Death and legacy

+She was originally buried at Pardes Shalom Cemetery and was later reinterred at York Cemetery, Toronto, where she is buried with her husband.

 Following Frum's death, The National and The Journal were merged into a new program called Prime Time News.

 The atrium in the CBC's Canadian Broadcasting Centre in Toronto, which opened in 1993, is named "Barbara Frum Atrium" in her honour.

 The Toronto Public Library branch located at 20 Covington Rd was named in her honour and opened shortly after her death.
 The building of the library was donated by Murray Frum as part of a redevelopment project, Frum was in the foreground on the Canadian stamp honouring CBC in 1999, a television biography, The Life and Times of Barbara Frum, was broadcast on CBC in 2002, and a day lily has been named the "Barbara Frum Day Lily" in recognition of her enthusiasm for gardening.

 Frum's daughter Linda, a conservative author and journalist, wrote a best-selling biography of her mother in 1996.
 She was appointed to the Senate of Canada as a Conservative by Prime Minister Stephen Harper in August 2009.
 Frum's son, David, is a political journalist and author of several books.
 He collaborated with others in coining the phrase "Axis of Evil" while a speechwriter for George W. Bush.
 Frum's adopted son Matthew, a First Nations child whom the Frums adopted in the 1960s during the Sixties Scoop, had problems as a teenager, and ultimately reclaimed his aboriginal roots and renewed contact with his birth parents.